RWTH-HPC/PInT/README.md

 Install the <a href="https://github.com/rizsotto/Bear">Bear Tool</a>.
 The tool intercepts the exec calls made by your build tool and creates a compilation database from this.
 Make sure to copy this compilation database to the directory of the source code.
+If you don't want to install the Bear Tool, you can copy the compilation commands from the make file.
+The syntax of the compilation database is covered in the <a href="https://clang.llvm.org/docs/JSONCompilationDatabase.html">JSON Compilation Database Format Specification</a>.

-<b>If you want to write the compilation database yourself</b> consider the follwing tutorials: <a href="https://eli.thegreenplace.net/2014/05/21/compilation-databases-for-clang-based-tools/">Compilation databases for Clang-based tools</a> and <a href="https://clang.llvm.org/docs/JSONCompilationDatabase.html">JSON Compilation Database Format Specification</a>
+<b>If you want to write the compilation database from scratch by yourself</b> consider the following tutorials: <a href="https://eli.thegreenplace.net/2014/05/21/compilation-databases-for-clang-based-tools/">Compilation databases for Clang-based tools</a> and <a href="https://clang.llvm.org/docs/JSONCompilationDatabase.html">JSON Compilation Database Format Specification</a>

-<h3>3.3 Optional: copy the instrumentation headers to the source directory</h3>
-To use the instrumentation headers, they either have to be copied to the source directory or be included through a compiler flag when launching the tool.
-For the latter, see the next section.

 <h3>3.3 Running the tool</h3>
 You can call the tool from its build directory like this: <code>./HPC-pattern-tool /path/to/your/code.cpp</code>.
-If you did not copy the instrumentation headers to the source directory as mentioned in section 3.3, you'll have to tell PInT where the header files are located.
+You'll have to tell PInT where the instrumentation header files are located.
+You can copy the instrumentation header files to the source directory.
-You can do so by passing an include flag using <code>--extra-arg=</code>, e.g. <code>./HPC-pattern-tool /path/to/your/code.cpp --extra-arg=-I/home/fs694067/PatternInstrumentation</code>.
+Alternatively, you can add an include flag using <code>--extra-arg=</code>, e.g. <code>./HPC-pattern-tool /path/to/your/code.cpp --extra-arg=-I/home/fs694067/PatternInstrumentation</code>.
 Arbitrary arguments can be passed after <code>--extra-arg=</code>.